fajlay-rabbi/Responsive-money-management-website-using-raw-html5-and-css3/README.md

    https://github.com/fajlay-rabbi/Responsive-money-management-website-using-raw-html5-and-css3.git

-# UI Inprisions From:
+# UI Inspiration From:

     https://www.behance.net/gallery/189723151/Budgeting-Landing-Page-UIUX-Design/modules/1072900085

-## Don't forget to give a star if you like it.
+# Don't forget to give a star ⭐ if you like it.